chipsalliance/caliptra-sw/rom/dev/README.md

     `hmac384_mac(KvSlot6, KvSlot1, KvSlot6)`

-    If Dual-Cert Mode is enabled, derive the MLDSA CDI using IDevID CDI - MLDSA in Key Vault Slot 12 as HMAC Key and condtioned Field Entropy stored in Key Vault Slot 11 as data.
+    Derive the MLDSA CDI using IDevID CDI - MLDSA in Key Vault Slot 12 as HMAC Key and condtioned Field Entropy stored in Key Vault Slot 11 as data.
 The resultant MAC is stored back in Slot 12

     `hmac512_mac(KvSlot12, b"ldevid_mldsa_cdi", KvSlot12)`